timfelle/PointCloudRegistration/PointCloudRegistration/README_gen.md

 	ROTATION:               [default: "0.0,0.0,0.0"]
 		Define the rotation which should be applied to the model.
 These three
-		numbers correspond to the rotation around the x, y and z axis measured
+		numbers correspond to pitch, yaw and roll measured in radians.
-		in radians.

 	NOISE_TYPE:             [default: none]
 		Define Type of noise which should be applied, "gaussian", "outliers"